magento/devdocs/guides/v2.2/release-notes/release-candidate/component-status.md

 ---
 layout: default
 group: release-notes
-subgroup: Magento 2.2.0 Alpha Release
+subgroup: 2.2.0 Release Candidate
 title: Component Status
 menu_title: Component Status
-menu_order:
+menu_order: 6000
 version: 2.2
 github_link: guides/v2.2/release-notes/pre-release/component-status.md
 ---

 **Last Updated:** June 22, 2017

-This page shows the ongoing status of each component during the Magento 2.2 Release Candidate period.
+This page shows the ongoing status of each component during the Magento 2.2 Release Candidate period and is intended to show you the readiness of different components.

 Each status color indicates the severity and amount of 2.2-related issues for a particular component.